johnericward/liri-node-app/README.md

 # liri-node-app
-Language Interpretation and Recognition Interface (LIRI) - will search Spotify for songs, Bands in Town of concerts, and OMDB for movie information
+Language Interpretation and Recognition Interface (LIRI) - will search Spotify for songs, Bands in Town for concerts, and OMDB for movie information